PatrickNiyogitare28/my-bland/README.md

 # my-bland
-ATLP elite demo -> This serves to train how to deploy a basic web app with cloud hosting platoforms
+ATLP elite demo -> This serves to train how to deploy a basic web app with cloud hosting platforms